matthew-brett/lis-quant1a/pages/overview-fds.md

 The [project](../modules/373659) is a large part of the course, in terms of time, and in terms of teaching and [assessment](assessment).

+## Lectures / workshops

+All sessions are 2 hours long, with a 10 minute break in the middle.
+They are a mixture of lecture and workshop; y'all will go out into breakout rooms for exercises every half-an hour or so.

+The sessions are on Monday and Tuesday of every week, starting in the second week of term (the week starting February 8th).

+**Be careful - the days-times of the sessions are a little odd**, because of timetable clashes.
+These turned out to be a big problem because a) the course has students from 2nd and 3rd year undergraduate neuroscience as well as the MSc programmes and b) I (Matthew) teach on several different programmes, including undergraduate psychology and the MSc air-quality / air-pollution courses.

+There are sessions:

+* Monday 11-1pm all weeks **except week 4** for which the session is from **4.30-6.30pm**.
+* Tuesday 4-6pm all weeks **except weeks 9 through 11**.
+For those weeks the session is from **2-4pm**.

+I have entered all these in Zoom - see the Zoom section for details.

 ## Teachers and TAs

 See [meet the team](meet-the-team).